martgil/webext-docs/index.rst

 __ https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise
 __ https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises

-The documentation for the APIs listed in the left side panel is generated automatically from the schema definitions at:
+The documentation for the APIs listed in the left side panel is generated automatically from Thunderbird's schema files.
+The `webext-schemas <https://github.com/thunderbird/webext-schemas>`__ repository can be used to obtain a copy of the relevant files.

-* `/comm/mail/components/extensions/schemas <https://hg.mozilla.org/comm-central/file/tip/mail/components/extensions/schemas/>`__.
-* `/browser/components/extensions/schemas <https://hg.mozilla.org/mozilla-central/file/tip/browser/components/extensions/schemas/>`__.
-* `/toolkit/components/extensions/schemas <https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/extensions/schemas/>`__.

-Thunderbird's `webext-schemas <https://github.com/thunderbird/webext-schemas>`__ repository can be used to obtain a copy of the relevant files.

 .. toctree::
   :hidden: